sstsimulator/sst-core/src/sst/core/testingframework/readme.md

       * To install test tools, ```> pip install testtools```

 ## Scenarios
    * Tests and TestCases identified in testsuites can be skipped from running by using the '--scenarios' argument.
+      * Some tests are not desired to be run under some circumstances (ie the Autotester).
-1 or more scenarios can be defined concurrently.
+   * 1 or more scenarios can be defined concurrently.
    * The decision to skip is made in the testsuite source code.